-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED JULY 31, 2016 (unaudited)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED OCTOBER 31, 2016 (unaudited)

-1. ORGANIZATION AND BUSINESS
+ORGANIZATION AND BUSINESS

-We are a biopharmaceutical company committed to improving the lives of patients by manufacturing pharmaceutical products through our wholly-owned subsidiary Avid Bioservices, Inc. ("Avid"), our contract development and manufacturing organization ("CDMO") and through advancing and licensing our novel, development-stage immunotherapy products.
+We are a biopharmaceutical company committed to improving the lives of patients by manufacturing pharmaceutical products through our wholly-owned subsidiary Avid Bioservices, Inc. ("Avid"), a contract development and manufacturing organization ("CDMO") and through advancing and licensing our novel, development-stage immunotherapy products.